/

 • Video events rely on Gatheround rather than being fully Slack-native

-• Can feel limited if you want celebrations, connection, training, and feedback all in one system
+• Can feel limited if you want celebrations, recognition, training, and feedback all in one system

 1. Doozy